8 min read

 Interested in adding Catalyst switches to the Meraki Dashboard?

-The Meraki platform as a whole is inferior to Catalyst, including performance, flexibility, scalability, and compatibility.
-If you're a Meraki user, you know stacking Meraki is different than stacking Catalyst.
-If you want to add Multi-gig ports to your stack of MS225s, you can't!
-You'd have to add a different platform like the MS355, which is 2x the cost of a data-only MS225.
+Meraki and Catalyst are not feature-equivalent, and there are real tradeoffs in performance, flexibility, scalability, and compatibility worth understanding before you commit to a platform.
+First, physical stacking of Meraki is different than stacking Catalyst.
+Like Catalyst, physical stacks with Meraki are only allowed within the same series or family of switches, such as 9300s can only stack with 9300s and MS225s can only stack with MS225s.
+The issue is the Meraki lines are seperated by certain capabilities such as UPoE or Multi-gig ports.
+If you want to add multi-gig ports to a stack of Catalyst 9300s, thats no problem.
+If you want to add multi-gig ports to a stack of MS225s, you can't.
+You would have to add a different platform like the MS355, which is twice the cost of a data-only MS225.
 StackPower isn't an option until the MS390.
-The physical stack throughput maxed at 100G until the MS390, and the components used in the MS390 are the same as C9300.
-There are other quirks, such as QSFP28 ports for the Meraki switches NOT supporting 40G, when every other QSFP28 port in Catalyst is 40/100G.
+Physical stack throughput maxed at 100G until the MS390, and the components used in the MS390 are the same as the C9300.
+There are other quirks, such as the QSFP28 ports on Meraki switches not supporting 40G, when every other QSFP28 port in Catalyst is 40/100G.

-Speaking of Multi-Gig ports, as of 2024, there isn't a commercial access point that doesn't have at least a 2.5G network interface.
+Speaking of multi-gig ports: as of 2026, there isn't a commercial access point that doesn't have at least a 2.5G network interface.
 Any newly purchased access point plugged into a non multi-gig switch is a bottleneck.
-2.5G, 5G, and 10G network interfaces are now the norm for access points.
-Read more here: New mGig more of a “meh” gig?
+2.5G, 5G, and 10G interfaces are now the norm for access points.
+Read more here: New mGig more of a "meh" gig?

-Interested in marrying C9300s and Meraki management?
-Lets do it!
+Interested in marrying Catalyst hardware and Meraki management?
+Let's do it.

 During the migration process, the switches flash, configuration, USB-flash, and all storage will be formatted.